iPhone 8 vs Samsung Galaxy S9

 The iPhone 8 is available in gold, silver and Space Grey.
+There's also a limited edition (PRODUCT)RED version.
 The Galaxy S9 comes in Coral Blue, Lilac Purple and Midnight Black.
 (Our colleagues on Tech Advisor believe that a version in Orchid Grey may launch at a later date.)

 Looks are a subjective matter, so here are some photos of the two devices so you can make up your own mind which design you like best.

 iPhone 8 in pictures